MicrosoftDocs/quantum-docs/articles/optimization-async-io.md

 )
 ```

-To submit a problem concurrently, use the `submit` method on the `solver`.
+To submit a problem, use the `submit` method on the `solver`.
 This submits a `Job` and returns the results asynchronously.

 ```py
 solver = ParallelTempering(workspace, timeout=100, seed=11)